-This study serves as a broad survey of environmental factors which had the potential to affect the gene expression of the ribosomal proteins bS21-1 and bS21-3.
-While some information was obtained through this survey, several more questions are left to answer.
-Namely, what other conditions could potential lead to the increased abundance of these proteins, and why exactly do we see the changes that we do.
-Mechanistic questions also remain.
+This study serves as a survey of environmental factors that influence gene expression in F. tularensis and were tested for their ability to influence the abundance of ribosomal proteins bS21-1 and bS21-3.
+While we determined that low pH may impact bS21-1 production and that production of both homologs is altered by different in vitro growth media, more questions remain.
+In particular, it is not clear how these conditions impact protein production nor what other conditions could lead to increased abundance of bS21 homologs.
+These questions, and how bS21-1 and bS21-3 influence the proteome, will be addressed in future work.

 Materials and Methods